kalong-habit/The-Algorithm/README.md

 1️⃣ Y. Xie, H. Zhang, L. She, G. Xiao, C. Zhai, and T.-C. Pan, “Design and Implementation of an Efficient Tracking Differentiator,” IEEE Access, vol. 7, pp. 101941–101949, 2019, doi: 10.1109/access.2019.2930963.
 2️⃣ X. Zheng, Y. Zhang, M. Yang, X. Liu, and Z. Li, “Substantiations and Numerics of Continuous-Time Linear HTD (Han Tracking Differentiator) and Nonlinear or Unequal-Parameter ZTD (Zhang Time Derivativer) of Order 4,” 2021 33rd Chinese Control and Decision Conference (CCDC), May 2021, doi: 10.1109/ccdc52312.2021.9602171.
 3️⃣ H. Zhang et al., “Discrete-Time Optimal Control of Double Integrators and its Application in Maglev Train,” IEEJ Journal of Industry Applications, vol. 11, no. 2, pp. 236–244, Mar.
-2022, doi: 10.1541/ieejjia.21005456.
+2022, doi: 10.1541/ieejjia.21005456.<br><br><br>

+## :large_blue_diamond: NMPC Logic
+The basic of NMPC algorithm for constant reference and continue by formalizing state and control constraints.
+Viability (or weak forward invariance) of the set of state constraints is introduced and the consequences for the admissibility of the NMPC-feedback law.
+A streamlined implementation is presented for constrained linear systems.
+The algorithm is shown to be nominally stabilizing in the presence of constraints provided inconsistent state constraints are relaxed.

+Source:

+1️⃣ Lalo Magni, Davide Martino Raimondo, and AllgöwerF., Nonlinear model predictive control : towards new challenging applications.
+Berlin ; Heidelberg: Springer, Cop, 2009.
+2️⃣ J. B. Rawlings, E. S. Meadows, and K. R. Muske, “Nonlinear Model Predictive Control: A Tutorial and Survey,” IFAC Proceedings Volumes, vol. 27, no. 2, pp. 185–197, May 1994, doi: 10.1016/s1474-6670(17)48151-1.
+3️⃣ L. Grüne and J. Pannek, “Nonlinear Model Predictive Control,” Nonlinear Model Predictive Control, pp. 45–69, Nov.
+2016, doi: 10.1007/978-3-319-46024-6_3.
+4️⃣ ACADO Toolkit (https://travis-ci.org/acado/acado.png?branch=stable, master),” GitHub, Jan.
+18, 2023. https://github.com/acado/acado (accessed Jan.
+27, 2023).